 Satisfaction: Using 'Think Aloud' methods then thematically analysing the transcripts.
 Using SUS scores to compare against other retail websites.

 Biometrics: Using eye tracking software.

-Psychology: Using phycological principles of UI design, such as mental models, Gestalt's principles and information scent.
+Psychology: Using psychological principles of UI design, such as mental models, Gestalt's principles and information scent.